 - greater than 1 acre of land, no matter the distance to water.

-Exemptions Projects within 500 ft of a lake, river or creek but less than 225 sq ft may be eligible for a waiver.
-Download your 225 Waiver here.
+- Exemptions: Projects within 500 ft of a lake, river or creek but less than 225 sq ft may be eligible for a waiver.
+Download your 225 Waiver.
 You must have a waiver complete before start of your earth change or an after-the-fact permit fee may be charged.

-Permits must be applied for prior to obtaining a building permit.
-Once the landowner/designated agent has the receipt for permit you may go to the building department (Court house annex on Canal Street, 1st block east of Main Street downtown Lake City) with your receipt and can then apply for a building permit.
+- Permits must be applied for prior to obtaining a building permit: Once the landowner/designated agent has the receipt for permit you may go to the building department (Court house annex on Canal Street, 1st block east of Main Street downtown Lake City) with a copy of your permit and can then apply for a building permit.

-Site Inspections.
-Laura Quist and Kate Nietling, Missaukee County Soil Erosion and Sedimentation Control Agent will perform site inspections after receiving a completed application.
+- Site Inspections: Missaukee County Soil Erosion and Sedimentation Control Agent will perform site inspections after receiving a completed application.
 Permits are not granted without a prior site inspection.
-Please contact Laura for an application at 6180 W. Sanborn Rd.
+Please visit our office for an application at 6180 W. Sanborn Rd.
 Lake City, or download from the above link & mail in with proper fee.

-Norwich, Pioneer, Bloomfield, Caldwell and Forest Townships on Creeks feeding into the Manistee River The Upper Manistee River is part of the Natural Rivers Act and requires an additional permit through Michigan Natural Rivers Program.
+- Norwich, Pioneer, Bloomfield, Caldwell and Forest Townships on Creeks feeding into the Manistee River: The Upper Manistee River is part of the Natural Rivers Act and requires an additional permit through Michigan Natural Rivers Program.
 There is no fee for the Natural Rivers Act permitting process.
-More information is available by contacting Missaukee Conservation District or Brian Bury, Upper Manistee River State Zoning Administrator, at 989.732.3541, ext.
+More information is available by contacting Brian Bury, Upper Manistee River State Zoning Administrator, at 989.732.3541, ext.
 5088, or e-mail email@example.com.

 Why are permits needed?
 Clean water is important!
 Sediment is considered the leading pollutant in Michigan’s waterways.
 Fertilizers, petrochemicals, and other pollutants easily attach to sediment particles and are carried into waterways by erosion.
 Sediments pollute water bodies, covering fish habitat and spawning beds.$50-$100 fees assessed for an earth change begun without a SESC permit: $50 for first offense and $100 for offenses thereafter.

 For further information, refer to Missaukee County Soil Erosion and Sediment Control Ordinance, passed under Part 91, of the Natural Resources and Environmental Protection Act of 1994 PA 451.